Peter-32/bank_customer/README.md

 The classification goal is to predict if the client will make a particular cash investment with the bank.

-The data can be found here: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing
+I found the data online on this website: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 ## Formal